We reimagine learning and teaching as inclusive, experiential, publicly engaged, creative, integrative, holistic, and empowering.

 Teaching Innovation Grants

-Through the 2022 Teaching and Learning Grants, a total of 115 projects have been awarded directly impacting 19,171 students-seats, 296 courses, and 86 academic programs. $2.7 Million has been awarded.
-Our report on the 2022 initiative demonstrates the program's broad impact, highlights and remarkable accomplishments.
+Active and experiential learning: In Spring 2022, UMD launched a round of grants to support innovative educational projects focused on expanding active and experiential learning.
+Through the grants, a total of 115 projects were awarded totalling $2.7 million, directly impacting 19,171 students-seats, 296 courses, and 86 academic programs.
+The report on the 2022 initiative demonstrates the program's broad impact, highlights and remarkable accomplishments.
 Survey data show an overwhelmingly positive response from our students concerning their course experience.
-This campus story describes some examples of awarded projects.

 Arts for All